ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Additional Ablation and Analysis

-In this section, we provide further ablations and analyses of our approach: (i) visualization of the $\lambda$ scores across different classes (see \Cref{app:abl_lambda}); (ii) the ability to apply our attack on large candidate pools (see \Cref{app:abl_large_pool}) ; (iii) the effect of the number of training samples included in the superset (see \Cref{app:abl_coverage}); (iv) ablations on the different scoring variants used in our method (see \Cref{app:abl_scoring}); (v) the influence of weight decay on the results, showing that our method also works without explicit weight decay (see \Cref{app:abl_wd}); and (vi) the effect of candidate pool size on evaluation (see \cref{app:negativesize})
+In this section, we provide further ablations and analyses of our approach: (i) visualization of the $\lambda$ scores across different classes (\Cref{app:abl_lambda}); (ii) scalability to large candidate pools (\Cref{app:abl_large_pool}); (iii) the effect of training-set coverage in the evaluated set (\Cref{app:abl_coverage}); (iv) the effect of the non-member ratio and pool size on evaluation (\Cref{app:negativesize}); (v) ablations of the scoring and aggregation variants (\Cref{app:abl_scoring}); (vi) the influence of weight decay (\Cref{app:abl_wd}); (vii) the influence of pre-filtering on performance (\Cref{app:pre_filtering}); and (viii) an analysis of the running time (\Cref{app:running_time}).